nrcelik/HRManagementApp/README.md

-This is an HR Management application based on ASP.Net MVC.
+This is a small HR Management application based on ASP.Net MVC.

+Used technologies:

+C#
+ASP.Net
+Bootstrap
+MS SQL